meteatamel/wasm-basics/samples/rust-wasm-docker/README.md

 ## Prerequisites

 * You have Docker Desktop v4.21.0 or later.
+* You need to have containerd and Wasm experimental support enabled.
 * You have Rust [installed](https://www.rust-lang.org/tools/install).
 * You have a Wasm runtime installed, for example [Wasmtime](https://wasmtime.dev/) or